 What did these deposits mean for the people of the Iron Age?

-Martin Carruthers said: “At the Cairns, I wonder if many, or all, of these deposits followed on from activities that celebrated the end of the broch and the beginning of new things for the community, who by no means just disappeared thereafter”.
+Martin Carruthers explained: “At the Cairns, I wonder if many, or all, of these deposits followed on from activities that celebrated the end of the broch and the beginning of new things for the community, who by no means just disappeared thereafter.”

 Human occupation of the site lasted at least another 800 years after the end of the broch.